Last Updated February 12th, 2023 at 05:21 pm by Lisa

 - Dollup on grilled or baked chicken.

-- Serve as a dip with a crudité platter with carrots, radishes, and broccoli...
+- Serve veggies with this flavorful dip on a crudité platter with carrots, radishes, cherry tomatoes, broccoli...

 This dressing can be made ahead for the week, chilled in the fridge, and drizzled over salads greens during your busy weeknights or your next dinner party.
 Or use it up as a dip with cut-up vegetables.